stormchaserroleplaying/stormchaserRPG/Talents/Cleric/Twilight/index.md

 #### **Prerequisite:** Channel Divinity
 You can use your channel divinity to refresh your allies with soothing twilight.

-As an action, you present your holy symbol and a sphere of twilight emanates from you.
+Using 2 actions, you present your holy symbol and a sphere of twilight emanates from you.
 The sphere is centered on you, has a 30-foot radius and is filled with dim light.
 The sphere moves with you and lasts for 1 minute, or until you are incapacitated, or die.
 Whenever a creature (including you) ends its turn within the sphere, you can grant that creature one of these benefits:
 * You grant it temporary stamina equal to 1d6 plus two times the maximum spell level you can cast.
 * You end one effect on it causing it to be charmed or frightened.